ExtremeMakerX/MTR-London-Underground-Trains/README.md

 ![LU Trains Banner](https://cdn.modrinth.com/data/cached_images/97a7007340e54400b1bfa26adb0ccc44e88f58e2.png)
 ## Setup

 1. Clone this repository
 2. Sync the Gradle project
 3. To switch Minecraft versions or on first run:
-   1. Sync the Gradle Project
+* Sync the Gradle Project
-   2. In the root project, run the Gradle `setupLibrary` task
+* In the root project, run the Gradle `setupLibrary` task
-   3. Sync the Gradle Project again
+* Sync the Gradle Project again

+## Download & Installation
+Go to the [Modrinth Page](https://modrinth.com/project/mtr-london-underground-trains) to download the mod or to see the project information.

 ## License